-This web site last update was on 12/1/2019
+This web site last update was on 3/12/2020 3:15 am

 The purpose of the Council is to stimulate and advance the general welfare and safety of ATV and snowmobile riding.
 The Council is a means to inform and educate ATV and snowmobile owners of legislation, regulations and to direct and manage available funds for construction and maintenance of trails.
-Polk County currently maintains 350 miles of winter snowmobile trails. clear, sign and groom snowmobile and ATV trails organize safety classes.
+Polk County currently maintains 350 miles of winter snowmobile trails.
+Clear, sign and groom snowmobile and ATV trails organize safety classes.

 We ask that all users stay off any side trails and respect other trail users.